TsutomuNakamura/ad_to_nt_ldap/README.md

 # Adap
-Adap is a program that synchronize user data on AD to LDAP.
+Adap is a program that synchronize user data on Samba Active Directory (AD) to LDAP.
-Data synchronized to LDAP are limited such as dn, cn uid and uidNumber etc.

 ## Installation